react-native-admob/admob/docs/docs/api/useRewardedInterstitialAd.md

 :::tip

 Note that `adPresented` value remains `true` after the ad is dismissed.
 The value changes to `false` when ad is initialized via `load()`.
+Also, `adDismissed` value remains `true` until new ad is presented even if after a new ad is loaded.
 To determine whether the ad is showing, use `adShowing` value.

 :::